TeaDrivenDev/Amagatsha/README.md

 This currently only works when running `amagatsha.exe` in the directory that contains the `.sln` file.

+### Building

+Clone the repository and run `build.cmd` or build the solution in Visual Studio.

+If you just want to use the application, download the zip file from the **Releases** section.

 ### Amawhat?

 ***Amagatsha*** is Zulu for "branches".